-1. Update the appropriate records as needed with information about the position and, if applicable, notify the incumbent.

-- 2. Process each Position Description and Position Review Request received in a timely manner. - 3.
-Allocate each position to the classification within the State Classification Plan that bests fits the assigned duties, authority, and responsibilities, and maintain written documentation of the allocation decision. - a.
-Allocations or reallocations must be based on a review and analysis of the duties and responsibilities of the position. - b.
+- 1. Update the appropriate records as needed with information about the Position and, if applicable, notify the incumbent. - 2.
+Process each Position Description and Position Review Request received as timely as possible and notify parties involved if delays occur. - 3.
+Allocate each Position to the classification within the State Classification Planthat best fits the assigned duties, authority, and responsibilities, and maintain written documentation of the Allocation decision. - a.
+Allocations or reallocations must be based on a review and analysis of the duties and responsibilities of the Position. - b.
 Positions may be reallocated upward, downward, laterally, or remain the same. - c.
-The effective date of an employer initiated reallocation is determined by the employer. - d.
-The effective date of a reallocation resulting from an employee request for a position review is the date the request was filed with the Human Resources Office. - 4.
-Conduct a desk audit of a position if deemed necessary for the allocation process. - 5.
-Consider the possible impact on other related positions within the unit/division/agency before taking any action that results in a reallocation. - 6.
+The effective date of an employer-initiated reallocation is determined by the employer. - d.
+The effective date of a reallocation resulting from an employee request for a position review is the date the request was filed with HR. - 4.
+Conduct a desk audit of a Position if deemed necessary for the Allocation process. - 5.
+Consider the possible impact on other related Positions within the

+- Unit/Division/Agency before taking any action that results in a reallocation. - 6.
 When a position is reallocated, determine incumbent's status per WAC 357-13-090. - 7.
-Provide written notification to the employee and supervisor regarding the allocation decision. - 8.
-If a WGS position is determined to meet a position in the WMS, ensure the Position Description is forward to the WMS Committee for evaluation. - 9.
-Ensure that all persons are legally appointed to positions. - 10.
-Before establishing or including a position in the WMS, notify the Appointing Authority as to how it will impact the agency's overall authorized level.
+Provide written notification to the employee and supervisor regarding the Allocation decision. - 8.
+If a WGS Position is determined to meet a Position in the WMS, ensure the Position Description is forward to the WMS Committee for evaluation. - 9.
+Ensure all employees are legally appointed to Positions. - Before establishing or including a Position in the WMS, notify the Appointing Authority as to how it will impact the agency's overall authorized level.

-V. FISCAL OFFICE/DES SACS EMPLOYEE RESPONSIBILITIES:
+V. BUDGET OFFICE/DEPARTMENT OF ENTERPRISE SERVICES (DES) SMALL AGENCY FINANCIAL SERVICES (SAFS) EMPLOYEE RESPONSIBILITIES:

-- A. Fiscal Office/DES SACS employees will process each Position Action Request received in a timely manner and ensure appropriate funding and account coding is identified.
+- A. Budget Office/DES SAFS employees will process each Position Action Request received as timely as possible, and ensure appropriate funding and account coding is identified.
 If funding is not identified: - 1.
-For employer initiated actions, the Fiscal Office will ensure funding is identified and executive level approval is obtained. - 2.
-For employee initiated actions, the employee will work with appropriate management to identify funding.
+For employer-initiated actions, the Budget Office will ensure funding is identified and executive level approval is obtained. - For employee-initiated actions, the supervisor will notify their chain of command, and the Budget Office while completing their supervisory review of the employee-initiated position review request for information and identification of funding should the reallocation occur and provide verification of having done so with their submittal to HR.